 Add cauliflower rice and about ¼ cup water.
 Season with salt and pepper and cook for 15 minutes, until cauliflower is tender.

 Smooth the top of the cauliflower and vegetables into an even layer.
 Place the shrimp on top of the rice and drizzle with remaining olive oil.

 Transfer pan to oven and cook for about 10 minutes, or until the shrimp are pink and fully cooked.
 Garnish with the parsley and serve.

 Alexandra Zeitz, Drexel Food Lab

 Try to use saffron if you can.
 Its sweet mellow flavor works beautifully with the smoked paprika.
 If you can’t, instead use ½ teaspoon of turmeric in step 2.
 It will give your cauliflower rice paella its beautiful classic yellow color.

-In the winter, when tomatoes aren’t that good, use 2 cups of canned diced tomatoes instead of fresh and if you use a 28oz can, freeze the leftovers for another meal.
+In the winter, when tomatoes aren’t in season, use 2 cups of canned diced tomatoes instead of fresh, and if you use a 28-ounce can, freeze the leftovers for another meal.